NEWS AND VIEWS

 What is a RSS Feed-Please subscribe

 24/08/2006 "Hair thinks he is bigger than the players, the spectators, officials and above all the game.
-He should be sacked immediately" A quote from Sri Lanka.
-So it's cricket - but maybe athletics needs to learn the same lesson- the Sport is bigger than the Individuals- whether competitors of Admin.
+He should be sacked immediately" A quote from Sri Lanka and India.
+So it's Betmaster - but maybe athletics needs to learn the same lesson- the Sport is bigger than the Individuals- whether competitors of Admin.
 Athletics seems to work on a basis at the moment that the Adin are more important than the Athletes- I mean Admin not the Officials at the Track.
 UKA should promote the sport not individuals What I would love to see is a "Good Sportsperson award"iniative".
 When I played sport behaviour was important- we shook hands apart from one dire and dirty game of rugby when we walked off at half time-but been bitten was pretty unpleasant- so lets see the basics get back into sport.
 Respect for competitors-win or lose.

 23/08/2006 What a sad day for sport when the self -proclaimed Mr Clean Justin Gatlin admits his drug offences- well not sure whether he has admitted, but is co-operating wish USADA to get a reduced sentence.
 You never quite know with the Americans quite what is going on- they might have said "Son, you have failed a second test, might be a bit dodgy, but we wanna get Graham- you help us and we will go easy on you".
 Maybe the truth, we will never know.
 But has made me think about the whole problem.